Queen Anne's County Field Hockey Camp

 Barrale was named the NESCAC Coach of the Year in 2001 and 2004 and the NFHCA New England Region’s Coach of the Year in 2002.
 In addition, the Ephs have won four Little 3 titles in that span and shared another.

-Prior to returning to Williams, Barrale served as the head field hockey coach and head women's lacrosse coach at Denison University.
+Prior to returning to Williams, Barrale served as the head field hockey coach and head women's lacrosse coach at Denison University for four years.
 In her last two years Barrale guided Denison to a 30-10 mark with a record of 16-4 in her final season, (12-0 in North Coast Athletic Conference play).
-Barrale's Denison teams were 20-2 in NCAC play her final two years
+Barrale's Denison teams were 20-2 in NCAC play her final two years.

-Barrale played field hockey and lacrosse at Williams under her current assistant coach, Chris Mason.
-Barrale was the all-time leader in points for the Ephs at the time of her graduation, earned All-American honors and was invited to the U.S. Olympic "A" Training Camp.
+Barrale played field hockey and lacrosse at Williams under her Chris Mason.
+Barrale was the all-time leader in points for the Ephs at the time of her graduation, earned All-America honors and was invited to the U.S. Olympic "A" Training Camp.

 Gillian McDonald as its first head coach of the Gators' new field hockey program.
 McDonald will coach her first game for Sage in the fall of 2018 when the team competes as a member of the Empire 8.
 McDonald arrives at Sage having spent the last 12 years as the head field hockey coach at Hamilton College.